 You might be waiting impatiently for your 20 week scan.
 And even if you’ve decided not to find out before the birth, there’s probably a part of you that’s longing to know.

-Even gender scans don’t have 100% accuracy.
+Even sex prediction scans don’t have 100% accuracy.
 There are plenty of anecdotes about parents turning up at the hospital with the perfect girl’s name only to have a little boy to pop out.

-The best way to determine the sex of your baby is to wait until he or she is born and take a peek.
+The best way to determine the sex of your baby is to wait until he or she is born.
 In fact, it’s really the only way to be completely sure.

 #1: The Pregnancy Glow